MHeasell/yuni/README.txt

 About the Yuni project
 ======================

-Yuni is a high-level cross-platform framework.
-This framework intends to provide the most complete set of coherent API as possible related to 3D programming, especially game programming.
-It intends to be a reliable and simple bridge between different worlds to make all sorts of applications, letting the user focus on her real work.
-The Yuni project is connected with all those domains :
+Yuni is a high-level cross-platform C++ framework, for developing high-level, complex and fast applications.
+This framework intends to provide the most complete set of coherent API as possible related to 3D programming, especially 3D simulation and game programming.
+It intends to be a reliable and simple bridge between different worlds, allowing to write all sorts of applications, while letting the developer focus on her real work.

+The Yuni project is connected to all these domains :
  - 3D graphics
  - Physics
  - 2D/3D User Interface in 3D context